Get Admitted Today!Explore Rehabs Near You.

 • Continued insomnia.

-Withdrawal symptoms vary in severity, with stronger symptoms occurring in users who have taken the drug for longer periods, have taken high doses, or have used the substance concurrently with other drugs of abuse—especially alcohol and/or other sedatives.
+Ativan withdrawal symptoms vary in severity, with stronger symptoms occurring in users who have taken the drug for longer periods, have taken high doses, or have used the substance concurrently with other drugs of abuse—especially alcohol and/or other sedatives.

-Because the drug reduces anxiety, users may be reluctant to discontinue its use due to fear of the anxiety’s return.
+Because Ativan reduces anxiety, users may be reluctant to discontinue its use due to fear of the anxiety’s return.
 Adding to this fear is the rebound effect correlated with ending Ativan use.
 This is when anxious symptoms return with increased severity following last use.
 With this being true, many will continue the pattern of abuse, addiction, and dependence in order to avoid the perceived risk.

-The unwanted and uncomfortable withdrawal symptoms associated with substance dependency can be reduced or eliminated with appropriate, professional treatment.
+The unwanted and uncomfortable Ativan withdrawal symptoms associated with substance dependency can be reduced or eliminated with appropriate, professional treatment.

 Ativan Withdrawal and Addiction Treatment